wikimatze/wikimatze.de/_posts/2012-09-27-getting-started-with-rspec-puppet.md

 {% endhighlight %}

-The cleanup is necessary to get you focused on the basics of testing (of course documentation, README, and so on are important but not when you are going to learn something new).
+The cleanup is necessary to get you focused on the basics of testing.
 Now, your file structure should look like the following.

+{% highlight bash %}

-    `-- manifests
+-- manifests
     |-- init.pp
     |-- package.pp
-        `-- params.pp
+    |-- params.pp

+{% endhighlight %}

 This structure follows the **package, config, and service** (okay, we have `params.pp` instead of `service.pp` but this